Annapurna Mishra: Career

 EDMC was the first corporation to organise camps for the recovery of property tax.
 Her son Activist Kapil Mishra was a prominent member of Aam Aadmi Party and MLA from Karawal Nagar who has joined the Bharatiya Janata Party on 17 Aug 2019.
-She has three daughters, her younger daughter Devsena Mishra is an independent writer and IT leader.
+She has three daughters, her younger daughter Devsena Mishra is a proponent of advanced technologies and the startup ecosystem, is actively involved in the Indian government’s business and technology-related initiatives.
+Her work encompasses key programs such as Digital India, Make in India, Smart Cities, and Startup India.